alexjlockwood/AndroidDesignPatterns/_posts/2018-01-24-experimenting-with-nested-scrolling.md

     </p>
 </div>

-The cause of both problems is that the `RV` is consuming scroll and fling events when it shouldn't be.
-Fortunately, the nested scrolling APIs give the parent a chance to consume these events before the child using the `onNestedPreScroll()` and `onNestedPreFling()` methods, so we can create a `CustomNestedScrollView` class to resolve the issues:
+Now that we understand how the nested scrolling APIs work, fixing these two problems is relatively straightforward.
+All we need to do is create a `CustomNestedScrollView` class and customize its behavior by overriding the `onNestedPreScroll()` and `onNestedPreFling()` methods:

 ```java
 /**